3 min read

 The top right of the card has a small hexagon which will help loosen a quarter inch hex bolt and doubles as a place to clip a carabiner or keychain.

 Scan the QR code with your phone each calendar month to view a private page just for card holders.
-This QR code is obscured in product photos online, so think of this as an exclusive bonus of being a card holder!
 Each month, we’ll replace the page with new content such as fun science nuggets, science jokes, new resources we’ve found or created, news or upcoming events and discounts on new product launches just for card holders!
 Our goal is to bring you value, fun and happiness with every scan.

 Comments will be approved before showing up.